KyrosKrane/Sanctum-LFR-Notes/README.md

 ### Painsmith Raznal
+It is very helpful if the raid lead puts a world marker on the center square along each side.
+It makes it much easier to spot the center ball.

 `/i Spikes will come out of the floor in patterns.
 Watch the pattern, and move to avoid the spikes.
 Dodge the red swirlies too.
 During transition, just dodge spikes - you can't hit the boss.`

 `/i When the Spiked Balls come out, DO NOT TOUCH THEM, you will instantly die.
 Focus the CENTER BALL.
 Kill it and run through to the other side.`

+`/i If you get chains around you, stay away from other players - you will knock them around.
+You go LAST through the spiked balls.
+Hero on phase 3.`